hashicorp/terraform-cdk/docs/getting-started/python.md

 cdktf init --template="python"
 ```

-This will initialize a brand new CDK for Terraform project in Python.
-Also, install the `cdktf` library so that it can be used in the project.
+This will initialize a brand new CDK for Terraform project in Python and install the `cdktf` library so that it can be used in the project.

 ## CDK for Terraform Application